8 Things to Consider Before Starting a Junk Removal Business

 Starting a junk removal business seems like a straightforward self-employment idea.
 People are looking to get rid of junk, and they pay you to do it.
-Better yet, in a time of affluent baby boomers reaching retirement and downsizing (or at least de-cluttering), there is more opportunity than ever before for household junk services.
+Better yet, in a time of affluent baby boomers reaching retirement and downsizing (or at least de-cluttering), there are more opportunities than ever before for household junk services.
 While junk removal can be a very successful small business, here are eight points that you might weigh while you are deciding whether or not to enter this line of work.

-4. If you have a pickup truck, you may wish to advertise on Craigslist or another listing, and take a few jobs for cash, just to see how you like it.
-With your initial market research already completed, you now have an idea how much to charge.
+If you have a pickup truck, you may wish to advertise on Craigslist or another listing, and take a few jobs for cash, just to see how you like it.
+With your initial market research already completed, you now have an idea of how much to charge.

 The spring and summer are the busy seasons when it comes to junk removal.
 Anticipate that these will be your most active seasons, with things slowing down in the fall and winter.

-8. After doing the research, you are ready to put together the business plan for your junk removal business.
-According to Susan Ward, “A business plan is a document that summarizes the operational and financial objectives of a business and contains the detailed plans and budgets showing how the objectives are to be realized.Because the business plan contains detailed financial projections, forecasts about your business's performance, and a marketing plan, it's an incredibly useful tool for business planning.
+After doing the research, you are ready to put together the business plan for your junk removal business.
+According to Susan Ward, “A business plan is a document that summarizes the operational and financial objectives of a business and contains the detailed plans and budgets showing how the objectives are to be realized."
+Because the business plan contains detailed financial projections, forecasts about your business's performance, and a marketing plan, it's an incredibly useful tool for business planning.
 Here is a business plan template to help you get started.